loraradoycheva/hedonometer-project/README.md

 Interestingly, analyzing the lists of most contested words per corpus shows the highest overlap between the general dataset, Twitter and Lyrics, mostly across the category of profanity; meanwhile Google Books and NYT have the highest overlap on polarizing subjects, particularly political and religious ones.

-On a larger scale, comparing scatter plots of standard deviation per corpus, shows a persistant and expected fan-shaped pattern, consistent clustering about the mean with a tendency towards lower standard deviation.
+On a larger scale, comparing scatter plots of standard deviation per corpus, shows a persistant and expected fan-shaped pattern, consistently clustering about the mean with a tendency towards lower standard deviation in that area.
+Furthermore, it reveals that Music Lyrics not only overlap the most in terms top contested words with the combined dataset but may in fact be the main contributor.

 ### 2.3) Corpus Comparison
-seaborn heatmaps are being mean to me

 ### 3.1 “exhibit” of words